This week I spoke in three key stage 3 assemblies at school.

 - Length: 5 minutes

-- Theme: Weight-gain, health and determination.
+- Theme: Weight gain, health and determination.

 The assembly – and values – are finally encapsulated in the following video at the end of the resource.
-I’m sure you will be able to find countless other examples that can be associated to the values of your own school.
+I’m sure you will be able to find countless other examples that can be associated with the values of your own school.
 For me, the video of ‘Aurthur’ is a great lesson on ‘perseverance’ for all of us.

 .It was reassuring to hear feedback from staff and students after my presentation.
 Staff were inspired to read books; others shed a tear.
 And with most assemblies, the power of conversation can be supported with whole-school assemblies.
 For me this week, there have already been many conversations had with students in corridors, classrooms and in the playground.
 I look forward to getting to know our students even better and being able to use our own examples of aspiration and resilience within our own community.